fefa4ka/dotfiles/README.md

 * Leader key has ben remapped to `<space>`

 ## [Tmux](https://en.wikipedia.org/wiki/Tmux)

-* `Ctrl-B` has been remapped to the backtick character (&#96;).
-If you want to type the actual backtick character (&#96;) itself, just hit the key twice.
-* `%` has been remapped to `v`.
-* Use vim movement keys for moving between panes.
-* Copy buffer is coppied to `xclip | pbcopy`.
+The tmux configuration has been completely refactored into a modular structure with theme support.
+See the [tmux README](tmux/README.md) for detailed documentation.

+Key features:
+* Prefix key is backtick (`) instead of Ctrl-B
+* Automatic theme switching based on macOS appearance (light/dark)
+* Vim-style navigation between panes with Ctrl+hjkl
+* Mouse support for scrolling, selecting, and resizing
+* Clipboard integration with system clipboard
-* Status bar tells you user, and hostname.
-Especially useful with nested ssh sessions.
+* Status bar shows session, user, and hostname

+All tmux configuration files are in the `tmux/` directory:
+* `tmux.conf` - Main configuration
+* `tmux-keybindings.conf` - All key bindings
+* `tmux-theme.conf` - Theme configuration
+* `tmux.dark.theme` and `tmux.light.theme` - Theme-specific settings